 Because the laser only treats a fraction of the skin, there is less downtime and fewer side-effects.6

 There is a common misconception that laser treatments do not suit darker skin tones.
 The old theory was that as lasers target chromophores, which include melanin, they could burn and scar darker skin.

 However, melanin doesn’t absorb non-ablative wavelengths.
-So, we can use it to reduce acne scarring and for facial rejuvenation on darker skin tones.
-Fractional lasers are a better choice for darker skin tones too as they affect a smaller area, minimizing potential issues.13 Avoid ablative lasers on darker skin tones because they can result in permanent hyperpigmentation.
+So, you can use it to reduce acne scarring and for facial rejuvenation on darker skin tones.
+Fractional lasers are a better choice for darker skin tones too as they affect a smaller area, minimising potential issues.13 Avoid ablative lasers on darker skin tones because they can result in permanent hyperpigmentation.